horatiubota/pgdrive/README.md

 This package provides a simple interface to Google Drive API v3.
 It allows you to read and write Google Drive files to and from pandas DataFrames.

 Needs a GCP IAM Service account to work.
 See https://cloud.google.com/iam/docs/creating-managing-service-accounts for more information.
-Ask your Cloud Admin to create a service account for you and provide you with a JSON key.

 # Installation